 Due to popular demand we are excited to offer this course for a second time!

-If you are interested in receiving more information on the 8-week course Mindful Anti-racism, click here.
-Course begins in January 2021.
+If you are interested in learning more or registering for our 6-week course Mindful Anti-racism, click here.
+Course begins in January 25, 2021.

 Resources for Learning and Teaching about Race

 A bystander is a witness—someone who sees a harmful situation and has a choice to make: Do I do something?
 If so, what do I do?